 HISTORY OF MEMORIAL DAY: WHICH WAR?

-My old sociology professor Robert Bellah at Berkeley taught that America is unique in that it has a “civil religion” with a shared non-denominational quasi-religious faith distinguished by fundamental beliefs, values and rituals — especially rituals — that are parallel to one’s own chosen religion.
+My old sociology professor at Berkeley, Robert Bellah, taught that America — which does not have a state religion — is unique in that it has a “civil religion” with a shared non-denominational quasi-religious faith distinguished by fundamental beliefs, values, and rituals — especially rituals — that are parallel to one’s own chosen religion.
 He said that

 “Memorial Day has acted to integrate the local community into the national cult.”

 If so, Memorial Day has become one of the most sacred of these national rituals, a holiday for all Americans.

 It became a federal holiday only as recently as 1971 when its date was moved from May 30 — chosen initially for the day flowers optimally bloom — to the last Monday in May to create a 3-day weekend.
 Some have claimed that this change, along with the addition of golf tournaments and car races, has eroded the remembrance of the holiday’s original purpose.

 Congress in December 2000 passed, and the President signed “The National Moment of Remembrance Act” into law to ensure those who sacrificed their lives for the country were not forgotten.
 At 3:00 p.m. local time, Americans are asked to participate in the National Moment of Remembrance, a time to pause in a moment of silence to honor those who have died serving the U.S.

 Most people think of Memorial Day in reference to World War II; it remains in the memory of those still living from that war.
 And for a good reason: more people, American and otherwise, died worldwide in WWII — military and civilians — than in any other war in history, before or since.
 This is depicted in the video linked below.